hsuehyt/StageOfLight1PanoramicVideo/README.md

 ![Stage of Light Scene Preview](https://github.com/hsuehyt/StageOfLight1PanoramicVideo/blob/main/README/Screenshot%202024-11-18%20101251cropped.png)

-**Stage of Light - One Panoramic Video** is a Unity project developed for NTNU Art Museum.
-It enables the seamless projection of a single panoramic video onto the walls and floors of the immersive exhibition space, "Stage of Light."
+**Stage of Light - One Panoramic Video** is a Unity project developed for 臺師大美術館 NTNU Art Museum.
+It enables the seamless projection of a single panoramic video onto the walls and floors of the immersive exhibition space, "光影走廊 Stage of Light."
 This project integrates with a Windows-based dome projection system and **Resolume Arena**, ensuring a streamlined visual experience by running the Unity project's build folder effortlessly.

 This project also incorporates multimedia tools such as **Keijiro.Klak.SPOUT** for Spout-based video output and **iam1337.extOSC** for Open Sound Control (OSC) functionality, providing a versatile framework for interactive and immersive installations.